wahidsuman/Medprephub-/content/posts/appendicitis-for-neet-pg.md

 ---
-title: "Understanding Appendicitis: A Key Topic for NEET PG Aspirants"
+title: Appendicitis for NEET PG
-date: "2025-08-17"
+date: 2024-08-17
+slug: appendicitis-for-neet-pg
 ---

+# Understanding Appendicitis: A Key Topic for NEET PG

+...your content...

 Appendicitis is a common surgical emergency that every medical student should be familiar with, especially those preparing for NEET PG, INI-CET, or FMGE.
 Understanding its pathophysiology, clinical presentation, and management is crucial for success in these competitive exams.